Area of Expertise

 Dr. Murat Kristal completed his doctoral degree (PhD) in Operations, Technology and Innovation from the University of North Carolina at Chapel Hill.
 With a research focus on supply chain and operations management, Dr. Kristal has completed projects in resource allocation in manufacturing, the impact of competition on supply chain, and the development of mass customization capabilities through organizational learning and knowledge management.
 Channeling his passion for analytics and artificial intelligence, he pioneered the first analytics programs of its kind in Canada.
 His expertise in innovation, ideation and research is evident through his distinct ability to connect business problems with analytical and AI solutions.
-He is the Program Director of both the Master of Business Analytics (MBAN) and the Master of Management in Artificial Intelligence (MMAI) programs at the Schulich School of Business.
-He is an Associate Professor of Operations Management and Information Systems and guides the learnings in both the Analytics Consulting Project and the Artificial Intelligence Consulting Project courses in the MBAN and MMAI programs, respectively.
+He is the founding Program Director of both the Master of Business Analytics (MBAN) and the Master of Management in Artificial Intelligence (MMAI) programs at the Schulich School of Business.
+He is an Associate Professor of Operations Management and Information Systems.

 2011 JOM Best Paper Finalist for the article titled “The effect of an ambidextrous supply chain strategy on combinative competitive capabilities and business performance” with X. Huang, and A.V.
 Roth.

 2011 Outstanding Paper Award Winner for the article titled “The effect of quality management on mass customization capability” with X. Huang, and R.G.
 Schroeder at the Literati Network Awards for Excellence

 2009 Highly Commended Paper Award Winner for the article titled “The climate for supply chain cooperation: The impact of buyer and supplier beliefs on behavior”, with D. Johnston at the Literati Network Awards for Excellence